How a Startup Works | A Detailed Look

 -

-Going Public: The startup can choose to go public through an IPO, which allows it to raise capital by selling shares to the public.
+IPO: The startup can choose to go public through an IPO, which allows it to raise capital by selling shares to the public.

 Conclusion

-For a startup to be successful, it is essential to have adequate financing, an entrepreneurial mindset, and an agile organizational structure.
+For a startup to be successful, it is essential to have adequate financing, an entrepreneurial mindset and an agile organizational structure.

 Written by Moises Hamui Abadi : I am an entrepreneur, founding partner of Viceversa and SoyMacho.
-After leading several digital businesses and advising several other businesses; I decided to form MHA Consulting, a digital marketing consultancy dedicated to growing and enhancing digital businesses in more than 7 countries and generating more than 1,500 million pesos.
+After leading several digital businesses and advising several other businesses, I decided to form MHA Consulting, a digital marketing consultancy dedicated to growing and empowering digital businesses in more than 7 countries and generating more than 1,500 million pesos.